Van-Nice/code-kanban/src/test/README.md

-# Testing Guide for Boogie Extension
+# Testing Guide for Code Kanban Extension

+This guide provides instructions on how to run and debug tests for the Code Kanban extension.

 ## Overview